Satyamkumarnavneet/mfa-aligner/README.md

 A complete automated pipeline for forced alignment of audio and transcripts using the Montreal Forced Aligner (MFA).

+**Platform Support:** This pipeline has been fully tested and implemented on **macOS** and works completely fine.
+Linux users should have the same experience.
+Windows users can use Git Bash or WSL to run the shell scripts (see instructions below).

 ## Quick Start

 **Clone the repository:**